degreepath/catalog-differ/over-time-md/philosophy.req.md

 PHIL 374 Seminar in the History of Philosophy

-AS/PH 251 Asian Philosophy
+AS/PH 251

 ###  Metaphysics and Epistemology

-PHIL 231 Philosophy of Mind
+PHIL 246 Space and Time

 PHIL 240 Formal Logic

 PHIL 241 Philosophical Theology

 PHIL 244 Philosophy of Science

+PHIL 246 Space and Time

 PHIL 371 Seminar in Epistemology